"Holiday Help Line, this is Matthew. How can I help you?"

 "I'm ready to slit my wrists because of this turkey, and they give me someone with no training whatsoever?"

-He'd been prepared for tears or lumpy gravy, but not for this.
-Over the holidays, they'd told him in orientation, most people would be happy to speak to anyone with a calm voice and a good ear.
-"Who'd you expect on Thanksgiving, Martha Stewart?"
+He’d been prepared for tears or lumpy gravy but not this.
+Over the holidays, they’d told him in orientation, most people would be happy to speak to anyone with a calm voice and a good ear.
+“Who’d you expect on Thanksgiving, Martha Stewart?”

 "I expected at least some relevant experience!"